Dinesh Patel: Professional baseball career

 Patel, along with Singh, tried out in front of scouts from 20 Major League Baseball teams in November 2008, reaching 90 miles per hour throwing a baseball.
 Reports from Pittsburgh Pirates scouts Joe Ferrone and Sean Campbell led to general manager Neal Huntington signing both to contracts with the organization.
 With the deal, the pair became the first Indians to sign American major league baseball contracts.
 The total signing bonus for the two was $8,000.
 After training, the two returned to visit their families in India before entering Pirates training camp in Bradenton, Florida.

 Patel, along with Singh, played for the Pirates' Gulf Coast League team.
 He had a successful, yet brief, 2009 season for the Pirates, picking up a victory on 13 August (exactly one month after his countryman Singh got his first, and only, win of the year) and finishing with a 1–0 record and 1.42 earned run average, allowing two runs (one earned) on six hits and no walks in 61/3 innings, holding opposing batters to a .192 batting average in six relief appearances.
-Patel's 2010 season was less successful, with an 8.59 earned run average in 71/3 innings, over nine games; he was released in December 2010.
+Patel's 2010 season was less successful, with an 8.59 earned run average in 71/3 innings, over nine games; he was released on November 24, 2010.
 He played errorless defense over the two seasons.